I'll Tumble 4 Ya

-"I'll Tumble 4 Ya" was a hit single from Culture Club's Platinum-plus debut album Kissing to Be Clever.
+"I'll Tumble 4 Ya" is a song by English band Culture Club, released in 1983 as the fifth and final single from their debut album Kissing to Be Clever.
 The 7" single was released only in North America, peaking at #9 in the U.S. and #5 in Canada.
-In Australia, it was released in September 1983 as a Double A-side single with "Karma Chameleon", peaking at #1 and receiving substantial airplay.
-With this single, in America, Culture Club was the first band to have three Top 10 singles from a debut album since the Beatles.
-Much like the group's two prior American hits, this song was aided by a hugely popular MTV music video.
+In Australia, it was released in September 1983 as a double A-side single with "Karma Chameleon", peaking at #1 and receiving substantial airplay.
+With this single, in America, Culture Club was the first band to have three top 10 singles from a debut album since the Beatles.
 Cash Box called the song "an up tempo percussive dance number with none of the overbearing production gimmicks of competing new music groups" and praised the horn parts.